 And then…there were the Vapours.

-The term was a slur in Sloan’s mouth, but to Gwen, it was a category of concern.
+The term was a slur in the mouths of absurdly traditional pureblood sorcerers.
+But to Gwen, it was a category of concern.
 Vapours were those born to entirely unmagical families—people with no history, unbound by generations of tradition to ground the power.
 They were like water in a desert: destined to evaporate if they weren’t contained.

 Her eyes snagged on a boy standing near the back.
-He was tall, with a mess of dark, unruly curls.
-He wore a faded denim jacket over flannel and a pair of beat-up sneakers, looking more like he belonged at a rock concert than at the world’s most prestigious magical conservatory.
-He was laughing at something a lanky, red-haired boy in a pilled sweater was saying.
-The lanky redhead looked distinctly Scottish—likely a Whitley—but the dark-haired boy had an aura that Gwen couldn’t quite place.
+He was tall, with a mess of dark, unruly curls, wearing a faded denim jacket over flannel and beat-up sneakers.
+He looked more like he belonged at a rock concert than at the world’s most prestigious magical conservatory.
+He was laughing at something a red-haired boy in a pilled hoodie was saying.
+The broad, tall ginger looked distinctly Scottish—likely one of those Whitleys—but the dark-haired boy had an aura that Gwen couldn’t quite place.
 He looked…unbothered.
 It was a lack of reverence that felt like a slap in her face.

 Further off, a girl with frizzy brown hair was practically vibrating with intensity, her nose buried in a copy of The Primal Cairn: A History of Resonance.
 A Vapour trying to out-read a thousand years of instinct.
 Gwen felt a flicker of pity for her; books could give you the ‘what,’ but they could never give you the ‘who.’

-The words swelled in Gwen’s chest, a humming, golden pride that momentarily stilled her restless thumb.
-She looked back at the castle.
+The words swelled in Gwen’s chest, a humming, golden pride that momentarily stilled her restless ring-fidgeting.
+She looked beyond the clustered buildings that circled the tilted rise from the stone curtain walls to the main castle atop the central hill.
 Today, the ‘what-ifs’ were over.
-She would drop her blood into the grooves of the stone, and the school would finally recognize her for everything she was and everything she should be.
+She would drop her blood into the grooves of the stone, and the school would finally recognize her for everything she was meant to be.

-“I heard that’s the Chosen One—his name is William Holloway,” Charlotte whispered behind her, her brown eyes fixed on the boy in the denim jacket.
+“I heard that’s him—the Chosen One baby all grown up,” Estelle whispered behind her, eyes fixed on the boy in the denim jacket.
+“Apparently, he’s some Vapour named William Clark.”

-“The Battle of the Black Moor was seventeen years ago,” Charlotte answered, her voice low and conspiratorial.
+“The Hollow Lord’s last battle was seventeen years ago,” Charlotte answered, her dark brown eyes pinched with disdain.
 “He’d be eighteen now.”

-“But him?”
+“He looks… so normie.”
 Estelle gestured vaguely with a manicured hand.
-“He looks…so normie.”

-Gwen didn’t turn her head—that would be beneath her—but she adjusted her focus, catching the reflection of the crowd in the polished black screen of her phone.
-Impossibly, they were gesturing toward the boy who was currently laughing with the frayed Whitley boy as if they were at a summer camp rather than the threshold of the world’s most prestigious sorcery school.
+Gwen didn’t turn her head; that would be beneath her, but she adjusted her focus, catching the reflection of the crowd in the screen of her phone.
+The gossipers gestured toward the guy currently laughing with the frayed Whitley boy as if they were at a summer camp rather than the threshold of the world’s most prestigious sorcery school.

 He looked extraordinarily ordinary.
-Dressed like a lead in an American teen drama—denim, flannel, and a pair of beat-up sneakers.
-He was lean, perhaps tall enough to be an athlete, but he lacked the groomed, lethal elegance Gwen expected of a prophesied saviour.
+Dressed like a lead in an American teen drama, he was lean, perhaps tall enough to be an athlete, but he lacked the groomed, lethal elegance Gwen expected of a prophesied saviour.

 “How do they know it’s him?” a Newblood girl whispered nearby.